knorquist/chromebook_keyboard_backlight_driver/README.markdown

 ## Configure Your Keyboard Shortcuts

 After following the instructions below to make and install the drivers, you can simply assign my helper scripts to whatever key combo you want.
 For elementary OS, just navigate to `System Settings > Keyboard > Shortcuts > Custom`, and then add the path to the helper scripts and your key combo.
+The process should be similar for most Ubuntu-based distros.

+If you want to be able to access the scripts without writing out the full path, you can add the project to your path variable. `cd` to your home directory and edit your `.bashrc` file by appending `export PATH=$PATH:/path/to/project/` to the end.

 ## Instructions